PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet Routing Machine
 _Leaflet Routing Machine_ is a Leaflet extension that adds routing tools to the standard map.
-It offers route finding with start, destination and via points, with integrated map controls for adding, editing and removing waypoints. [@leafletRoutingMachine]
+It offers route finding with start, destination and via points, with integrated map controls for adding, editing and removing waypoints [@leafletRoutingMachine].

 #### Setup